 Changing Surroundings

-For example, painting a wall a different color, changing furniture, or rearranging your home is enough.
 The reaction may be more severe if you move home or the parrot is newly adopted.
+The parrot won’t recognize its surroundings and may perceive them as unsettling.

 Pets

-The parrot knows the cage prevents it from flying away and that the cat may attack at any moment.
+A cat may sit near the cage and stare at the parrot.
+The parrot knows the cage prevents it from flying away, and the cat may attack anytime.

 Yelling And Aggression